FreeCAD/FreeCAD-documentation/wiki/Manual_A_gentle_introduction.md

 doc.recompute()

 Now our box has appeared in the 3D view.
 Many of the toolbar buttons that add objects in FreeCAD actually do two things   * add the object, and recompute.
-If you turned on the \"show script commands in Python console\" option above, try now adding a sphere with the appropriate button in the Part Workbench, and you will see the two lines of Python code being executed one after the other.
+If the option to **Show script commands in Python console** is enabled in **Edit → Preferences → General → Macro**, try now adding a sphere with the appropriate button in the Part Workbench, and you will see the two lines of Python code being executed one after the other.

 You can get a list of all possible object types like Part   *   *Box   *